mrcavalcanti/mosaicoo/contribute/architecture/backend/database.md

 # Database

 Grafana uses a database to persist settings between restarts.
-In fact, if you don't specify one, Grafana creates a [SQLite3](https://www.sqlite.org/) database file on your local disk.
+In fact, if you don't specify one, Mosaicoo creates a [SQLite3](https://www.sqlite.org/) database file on your local disk.
 This guide explains how to store and retrieve data from the database.

 Grafana supports the [following databases](https://grafana.com/docs/installation/requirements/#database):